Know Before You Go

 Developed in partnership with On She Goes, a digital travel platform for women of color.

 And even though it’s perfectly legal (in most places) to strip down and soak, the process feels as risqué as an after-hours skinny-dipping adventure.
 Numerous natural hot springs are scattered around the Portland metro area, and they’re worth the short car trip to get there.
-Check in advance for inclement weather and road conditions before heading out on a mini road trip.
+Check in advance for inclement weather and road conditions before heading out on your mini road trip.
 And if you’re looking to maximize your time, consider renting a cabin for a leisurely and cozy getaway.

-Hot Springs Around Portland
+Hot Springs Near Portland

 Bigelow (Deer Creek) Hot Springs

 The smallest and most rustic of the bunch, Bigelow sits right against the winding and rushing McKenzie River.
 Also called Deer Creek Hot Springs, this tiny natural spring is off the beaten path, about 20 minutes from Cougar (3 hours from Portland) and a quick walk from a nearby trailhead.

 The pool only fits two to four people comfortably and runs a bit cooler than other springs, but slinking into the cave can increase your exposure to warm spurts.
 (The water temperature is warmest in summer and fall.)